MDS Files

 Data Locality

 All data processing in MIDAS happens entirely within the browser.
 Project data is never sent to any external server.
-Data is stored in the browser's OPFS and IndexedDB, and exported MDS files are simply downloaded to the user's device.
-Digital signatures use the Web Crypto API (ECDSA P-256); signing keys are never sent to any external server.
-For this reason, clearing browser data also destroys the signing key, and MDS files you previously signed will be treated as Unknown.
-For key backup, see Managing Signing Keys.
+Data is stored in the browser's local storage areas (OPFS and IndexedDB), and exported MDS files are simply downloaded to the user's device.
+For details on how each storage is used, see Storage Management.

 Version Compatibility

 MDS files carry a MIDAS version number.
 When you open an older MDS file in a newer version of MIDAS, migrations are automatically applied.
+However, MDS files saved before version 2025.12.19 have no digital signature and cannot be opened in the current version.